Australian Forestry Group UK: History

 Meanwhile, the Women's Timber Corps, was created in Britain as a unit of the Women's Land Army.
 Also known as LumberJills, they worked alongside other military units such as the Australian forestry companies to produce timber for the war effort.
 Their tasks included felling, stripping bark and branches, loading, crosscutting, driving tractors, trucks, working with horses and operating sawmills.
 Some did more specialist tasks of assessing timber in trees, measuring the amount of timber felled, surveying new woodlands and identifying trees for harvesting.

-The Australian soldiers returned via America and were given the unique honour of marching in a ticker-tape parade, with fixed bayonets, down Broadway in New York on On Friday 1 October 1943, said to be the only occasion that armed foreign troops had marched through an American city since Independence.
+The Australian soldiers returned via America and were given the unique honour of marching in a ticker-tape parade, with fixed bayonets, down Broadway in New York on Friday 1 October 1943, said to be the only occasion that armed foreign troops had marched through an American city since Independence.
 Following their return to Australia in November, the forestry companies, undertook jungle warfare training at Canungra and received some new equipment and were later deployed to the Northern Territory and Papua New Guinea.

-In PNG the Forestry Companies operated different machinery in several locations but continued to harvest logs and produce much needed sawn timber including durable material for wharfs and jetties.
+In PNG the forestry companies operated different machinery in several locations but continued to harvest logs and produce much needed sawn timber including durable material for wharfs and jetties.
 They worked alongside New Zealand and American forestry companies.
 Local people, as well as some Japanese POWs, provided labour.

 At the cessation of hostilities in 1945 all three Australian forestry companies were progressively disbanded but some men remained as late as 1946 to help with reconstruction.

-Nine men from the Forestry Companies were honoured including Lieutenant-Colonel Cyril Richard Cole with an Order of the British Empire (OBE) but six men died in accidents or from illness.
+Nine men from the forestry companies were honoured, including Lieutenant-Colonel Cyril Richard Cole with an Order of the British Empire (OBE), but six men died in accidents or from illness.